 Liver cancer is a cancer that starts in the liver.
 It is sometimes called primary liver cancer.
 A cancer that starts somewhere else in the body and spreads to the liver is called secondary cancer in the liver.

-Primary liver cancer is rare in the UK, but the number of people developing the condition is increasing.
-Around 5,400 people in the UK are diagnosed with primary liver cancer each year.
-In parts of Africa and Asia, it is one of the most common cancers.
+Primary liver cancer is rare in the UK, but the number of people developing it is increasing.
+Around 5,700 people in the UK are diagnosed with primary liver cancer each year.
+In other parts of the world, such as parts of Africa and Asia, it is one of the most common cancers.

 Types of liver cancer

 Hepatocellular carcinoma (HCC) is the most common type of liver cancer.
 It is sometimes called hepatoma.
 This information is about hepatocellular carcinoma (HCC).
 To make it simpler, we call it HCC.

 We have more information about other types of cancer that start in the liver.